I’m a strategist, cheerleader, critical friend, and transformative collaborator. I help your team get things done.

 Can you see something in your mind’s eye, but don’t know how to make it real?
 I like to build things that work and last.

 • The Camden Education Fund was eager to invest in transformative change for students with disabilities and multilingual learners.
-Drawing upon deep experience with inclusive leadership program design, and learning from previous grant effort, I designed an innovative grant initiative for Camden schools that has brought a fractured sector together to find common ground.
+Drawing upon deep experience with inclusive leadership program design, and learning from previous grant efforts, we designed an innovative grant initiative for Camden schools that has brought a fractured sector together to find common ground.

-• Achievement First has been intentionally inclusive of student with disabilities since its founding.
+• Achievement First has been intentionally inclusive of students with disabilities since its founding.
 As the the network grew, so too did programming for students with extensive support needs.
 But the student and educator experience across K-8 was inconsistent.
-Before programming grew to grades 9-12, we led networkwide stakeholder group to realign on the programmatic vision, and develop key systems to ensure that the intention of their student-centered programming came to life.
+Before programming grew to grades 9-12, I led a networkwide stakeholder group to realign on the programmatic vision, and develop key systems to ensure that the intention of their student-centered programming came to life.

 Increase Team Capacity